bchoi12/birdtown/README.md

 birdtown is an experiment to connect friends through accessible, real-time multiplayer by leveraging new features from modern web browsers.

 Key features include
- * WebGPU for 3D graphics with minimal load times
+ * WebGPU/BabylonJS for 3D graphics with minimal load times
- * WebRTC for low cost peer-to-peer netcode that can reliably support fast-paced cross-platform gameplay
+ * WebRTC/PeerJS for low cost peer-to-peer netcode that can reliably support fast-paced cross-platform gameplay
  * HTML5 spatial audio nodes (and WebRTC) for integrated proximity voice chat

 ## Status